-Over the next few centuries the house was subdivied and used for a variety of purposes.
+Over the next few centuries, the house was subdivided and used for a variety of purposes.
 There is evidence of a workshop on site, with an unusual floor made of bones, probably to provide an early form of non-slip surface.
 The house was later used by a fellmonger, or dealer in skins.
 The house was later incorporated into a confused and overcrowded jumble of tenement buildings.

 About King John's House and Heritage Centre

 Address: Church Street, Romsey, Hampshire, England, SO51 8BT